 This week’s guest, Ed Han, says you need to be consistent when talking about yourself online and in your resume, but that you need to customize each piece.

 Your LinkedIn profile is a broad overview of your professional value proposition.
 Your resume should be customized around a particular job opportunity.
 It’s important to use keywords from the job posting in your resume so the hiring manager knows you are familiar with the language and the culture of the organization.
 (This also helps your resume get past keyword-based applicant tracking systems!)

 This Week’s Guest

 Ed Han is a recruiter with a passion for networking and helping people put their professional best foot forward, especially on LinkedIn.
 His own career includes stints with a major Wall Street firm, an international fashion brand, and a publishing company.
-You can connect with Ed on LinkedIn or on his Land Faster job search and support group on Facebook.
+You can connect with Ed on LinkedIn.

 Resources from this Episode